How Family Constellations Help Us Heal Intergenerational Trauma

 Are you longing for resolution of some deep patterns of sadness, guilt, anger or fear, and suspect connecting with your ancestors might be what you need?
 Or are you longing for concrete processes to discover how to support the well-being and mattering you’ve longed for by healing rifts in your ancestral line?

-My constellations and neuroscience explorations series might offer some supportive concepts and experiential practice to begin repairing the pains of the past:
+My monthly constellations and neuroscience explorations series might offer some supportive concepts and experiential practice to begin repairing the pains of the past, or my constellations facilitator training:

-This is an all-in-one bundle that includes access to all of Sarah’s monthly Constellations and Neuroscience explorations from August 2020-February 2021.
+This is an all-in-one bundle that includes the recordings of all of Sarah’s monthly Constellations and Neuroscience explorations that took place from November 2021 – June – 2022.